PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/installation.rst

 Test Lightning-Kokkos with MPI
 ===========================

-You can test the Python layer of the MPI enabled plugin as follows:
+After install Lightning-Kokkos with MPI, you can test the Python layer of the MPI enabled plugin as follows:

 .. code-block:: bash

-    mpirun -np 2 python -m pytest mpitests --tb=short
+    PL_DEVICE="lightning_kokkos" mpirun -np 2 python -m pytest mpitests --tb=short

-The C++ code can be tested with:
+The C++ code can be copmiled and tested with:

 .. code-block:: bash